lemberck/lemberck/README.md

 ### Welcome 👋 !
-These are Hands-on Projects from specialization courses I'm taking, which are:
+These are some selected Hands-on Projects from specialization courses I'm taking, which are:

    _IBM_'s |Data Science Professional Certificate|  [Complete](https://www.youracclaim.com/users/bruna-lemberck):heavy_check_mark: